Why We Exist

-Miscarriage affects 1 in 4 pregnancies, this equals to more than 100,000 women and couples every year in Australia.
-And women who experience this often feel that healthcare providers should be more proactive in care following a miscarriage.
+Miscarriage impacts up to 1 in 4 pregnancies, affecting over 100,000 women and parents annually in Australia.
+Many feel healthcare providers should offer more proactive care following a miscarriage.

-In addition to addressing the gap in support in the healthcare system, we also aim to encourage and enable friends and family to have compassionate conversations with the grieving parents and take actionable steps to provide support.
-We do this by supplying a guide of suggestions of what to do and how to have this conversation.
+In addition to healthcare support, we aim to empower friends and family to engage in compassionate conversations and provide support.
+We provide a guide with suggestions on how to have these conversations and take actionable steps.

-As part of our operations, we wanted to address social development goals through our key activities.
-Promoting well-being, sustainable consumption/production patterns, and combating climate change and its impacts.
-We strive to support economic growth by sourcing products from local Australian businesses and sustainability through using businesses that are as equally ethical in their own operations.
+Our mission extends beyond providing support; we aim to address key social development goals.
+This includes promoting well-being, sustainable consumption patterns, and combating climate change.
+We support economic growth by sourcing from local Australian businesses and prioritise sustainability in our operations.

 If bereaved parents are supported and cared for by friends and family in meaningful ways, this will likely reduce the feelings of isolation and depression following the traumatic experience of miscarriage.